Basic Concepts

 The trace list displays traces generated in the last seven days.
 These traces record operations (in the last hour by default) on cloud service resources, including creation, modification, and deletion, but do not record query operations.
 There are two types of traces:

-• Management traces: record details about creating, configuring, and deleting cloud service resources in your tenant account.
+- Management traces record details about creating, modifying, and deleting cloud service resources in your cloud account.

 A trace file is a collection of traces.
-CTS generates trace files based on services and transfer cycle and send these files to your specified OBS bucket in real time.
-In most cases, all traces of a service generated in a transfer cycle are compressed into one trace file.
-However, if there are a large number of traces, CTS will adjust the number of traces contained in each trace file.
+CTS generates trace files based on services and transfer cycle and sends these files to your specified OBS buckets in real time.
+Typically, all traces of a service generated in a transfer cycle are compressed into one trace file.
+However, CTS dynamically adjusts the number of traces per file when dealing with a high volume of traces.

 Traces files are in JSON format.
-Figure 1 shows an example of a trace file.
+Figure 1 shows an example of original trace content.

 The verification function for trace file integrity adopts industry standard algorithms and generates a Hash value for each trace file.
 This Hash value changes when the trace file is modified or deleted.
 Therefore, by tracking the Hash value, you can confirm whether the trace file is modified.
 In addition, the RSA algorithm is used to sign on the digest file to ensure that the file is not modified.
 In this way, any operations of modifying or deleting trace files are recorded by CTS.